danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 This document follows previous work on documenting RIOT's design priorities [3] [4].

-Thanks to E. Baccelli, K. Bannister, M. Lenders, K. Schleiser, T. Schmidt, M.
+Thanks to E. Baccelli, K. Bannister, M. Lenders, M. Rottleuthner, K. Schleiser,
-Waehlisch, and all others who have contributed to the review of this document.
+T. Schmidt, M.  Waehlisch, K. Zandberg, and all others who have contributed to the review of this document.

 # References